Preface to the Sixth Edition

 Different schools of psychology and psychiatry view the patient and the patient’s problems from different perspectives.
 Each provides a small piece of useful insight.
 Collectively these fragments form a tool kit which can be used to reduce patients’ suffering, prevent many physical and psychological illnesses, and help patients structure more satisfying lives for themselves and their loved ones.

-Chapter 3 now introduces the BATHE technique as a basic structure to obtain psychosocial data, support patients and build a therapeutic relationship.
-We have moved this material closer to the beginning of the text, because this easily learned "procedure" is essential for obtaining critical information while providing comfort and insight to patients.
-As Dr. Vikram Gupta recently put it: "BATHE is the most valuable tool in my 'art of medicine' toolbox and I use it everyday and all day."6
+In Chapter 1, we introduce the BATHE technique, the basic structure of this text, for obtaining psychosocial data while supporting patients and building a therapeutic relationship.
+We have moved this material to the beginning of the book, because this easily learned “procedure ” is so effective for obtaining critical information while providing comfort and insight to patients.
+As mentioned earlier, using BATHE reliably increases patient satisfaction.
+As Dr. Vikram Gupta recently put it: “BATHE is the most valuable tool in my ‘art of medicine’ toolbox and I use it everyday and all day. ”7

 Chapter 4 provides examples of small interventions that have large benefits.
 This material is drawn primarily from Cognitive Behavioral Therapt (CBT) and other modalities that lend themselves for use in a brief office visit.
 We discuss the elements common to all schools of psychotherapy and bring in several new concepts to simplify the process of indicing positive change.
 Chapters 5, 6 and 7 provide a rich variety of techniques that can be used in brief, follow-up counseling sessions with patients.
 We have included material dealing with hypochondriasis, anxiety, depression, grief, potential suicide, and issues related to children and teens.